dannywillems/dannywillems.github.io/_posts/2025-08-23-luks-usb-keyfile.md

 ---

-# 8) Reboot and expected behavior
+# 8) Reboot

-- USB inserted → the system unlocks automatically with the keyfile.
+- USB plugged in: unlocks automatically.
-- USB absent or unreadable → you’re prompted for your passphrase (fallback).
+- USB not there: passphrase prompt as usual.

-If you still get prompted with the USB inserted, boot using your passphrase and inspect the unit logs:
+If it still asks for the passphrase with the USB in, boot normally and check:

 ```bash
 journalctl -b -u systemd-cryptsetup@<name>.service
 ```

-Typical fixes: wrong USB UUID or path, USB too slow (use `:/luks-keyfile:60`), or missing modules in initramfs.
+Common problems: wrong UUID, USB too slow (bump the timeout to 60), missing kernel modules.

 ---

-# 9) Maintenance and safety
+# Maintenance

-- Keep at least one passphrase keyslot enabled:
+Check your keyslots periodically:

 ```bash
 sudo cryptsetup luksDump /dev/nvme0n1p3 | grep -A1 'Keyslot'
 ```

-- Back up the keyfile to a second secure medium (offline, encrypted).
+Back up the keyfile somewhere offline and encrypted.
+If you need to rotate the
-- If you tested with a weak key, rotate to a random key and then remove the old
-  one:
+key:

 ```bash
 sudo mount /dev/sdX1 /mnt/keystick